If you are involved in the real estate industry in any way, you probably have seen or heard about them by now.

-Anybody that needs a quick value on a property should consider a desktop appraisal over a full one.
+Anyone that needs a quick value on a property should consider a desktop appraisal over a full one.

-Which one is right for me?
+Which one is right for you?

 In fact, they are only becoming more popular as companies accept how much data is available.